Joe2308/hooplife-ms4/README.md

 ![HoopLife](wireframes/products-responsive.png)

 ### Product Details
 When a user clicks on a product they are brought to the product details page where they have the option of choosing quantities and adding the product to their shopping bag.
-There is also the option for users to read reviews on this page if they exist or adding a review if they are a logged in user.
+There is also the option for users to read reviews on this page if they exist or add a review if they are a logged in user.
 Logged in users can also add products to their wishlist from the product details page.
 The wishlist can then be viewed in their account dropdown.

 ![HoopLife](wireframes/product-detail-responsive.png)